Thesis research: Digital Twin model-free manufacturing in voxel-based CAM with applications to machining castings

 This is a research article I co-authored that advances automated subtractive machining.
 We used a voxel-based CAM to machine a ball-in-socket mechanism capable of relative motion by incorporating support structures into the part design.
 This procedure is in contrast to the way support structures are integrated in direct digital additive manufacturing.

-Other topics addressed are parallel computing, dynamic octree representation and tool path planning for gcode.
+Other topics addressed are Industry 4.0, dynamic octree representations, and tool path planning for gcode.

 The article was published in the ASME Journal of Manufacturing Science and Engineering.